 This isn’t a complete list!
 If you know of additional agents, or additional specifics about what someone is looking for, let me know and I’ll add it.

 Do you need an agent to get published?
 No. Next week I’m going to share a companion piece — a list of science fiction publishers that don’t require an agent to submit.
 If you have a knack for marketing and building a fan base, and you don’t mind investing some money up front in professional editorial and design services, self-publishing may be another avenue to explore.

 In the next month or so, I’m going to do similar roundups for fantasy agents and publishers.
 (There will be a lot of overlap with science fiction, but not everyone represents or publishes both, so from a writer’s perspective, I think it’s helpful to have them listed separately.)
 I might also look at some other genres.

-If this post was helpful to you and you’d like to know about future ones, sign up to follow my blog (there’s a button on the lefthand side of the page.)
+If this post was helpful to you and you’d like to know about future ones, sign up below to follow my blog.
 Happy writing!